DENTSPLY SIRONA (XRAY) Q3 2017 Results - Earnings Call Transcript

 Mark A. Thierer - DENTSPLY SIRONA, Inc.

 Okay.
 Thank you for that question.
-Well, first of all, I'll just tell you I had a 2.5 hour meeting, Stanley Bergman a couple weeks ago.
+Well, first of all, I'll just tell you I had a 2.5 hour meeting with Stanley Bergman a couple weeks ago.
 And it was a – there was a lot of excitement in the room on his part and mine.
 We are both very committed to this relationship.
 And, candidly, the change in the U.S. equipment market for Schein – they've been waiting for this for a very long time.
 So these folks who call on so many dentists in the United States, they know our products well.
 And, candidly, they're off to a very strong start with this new distribution agreement that we've put in place.

 And as it relates to Patterson, I will tell you that they are an equally important partner of ours.
 And we've had a very unique relationship with Patterson, as you well know, for a very long time in North America.
 And they're committed to growing.
 They're committed with us.
 The changes they've had, I view, is very positive.
 Mark Walchirk, who's the incoming CEO, is a friend from McKesson.
 I've done business with him over the years.
 And they have a very strong leader in Mark.
 He's totally the right guy for that job.
 And we're looking forward to spending some quality time with the Patterson executive team and figuring out how to take that business relationship to a whole another level.
 So, in short, we do plan to make changes to the relationship that includes improving our working relationship and trying to expand that relationship as we work together.